sparkflows/sparkflows-docs/docs/installation/configuration/different-default-values-startup.rst

 Fire has a number of properties under Administration / Configuration.
 When initially installed they have certain default values.
 Administrators can log into Fire through their Browser and update the properties.

-However, there might be cases where you want Fire to come up with different default values for the Configurations when installed.
-This enables more automation and the Administrator does not have to go in and manually change the default values.
+However, there might be cases where you want Fire to come up with custom default values for the Configurations when installed.
+This enables automation and the Administrator does not have to go in and manually change the default values.

 Steps
 -----